Silvan: The Great Magician of Italy

 In Italy there have been several such national television stars, but the name to truly conjure with in the 1970s was that of Silvan.
 Born Aldo G. Savoldello in Venice in 1937, the son of a chief of police, the young magic enthusiast followed a classic progressive path (the days of starting out with manipulative magic now seem sadly past us, but it was actually a fine way for great magicians to develop), beginning with an early passion for manipulative magic [Take Two #16: Lukas Lee and Yu Ho Jin; Take Two #19: Jean Valton; Take Two #36: Fred Kaps; Take Two #41: Cardini; Take Two #36: Fred Kaps; Take Two #48: Fantasio], and winning a television magic contest in 1955.
 By the time he was 20 he was touring with a full evening show and had become a nationally recognized celebrity.

 Silvan’s interest in classical magic never abated, and he also developed an original dove act.
 Opening for Edith Piaf at the Olympia in Paris in 1957, and performing in night clubs in Spain and Portugal in 1959, by the early 1960s he was touring the world’s top nightclubs including the Savoy in London, the Latin Quarter in New York City, and the Moulin Rouge in Paris.
 He was featured in Las Vegas for two years at the Tropicana “Folies Bergere” revue, and between 1969 and 1971 he made multiple appearances at the London Palladium.
-After about 1970 and the birth of his sons, he restricted his international touring and confined himself primarily to Italy, concentrating on his blossoming television work.
+After about 1970 and the birth of his son and daughter, he restricted his international touring and confined himself primarily to Italy, concentrating on his blossoming television work.
 It was during this period that he expanded his interests and repertoire into mentalism and also large-scale illusions.
 He would go on to star in his own weekly television series, “Sim Sala Bim,” for which he would eventually star in more than 75 episodes.

 Silvan’s performing record as a “general practitioner” reflects a tremendously accomplished career, including as the author of a dozen books for both magicians and the public, not to mention the sale of more than a million magic kits for beginners.
 In 2015 he wrote his memoir, Silvan: The Magic of Life – My Story, published by the leading Italian publisher Mondadori, which was widely reviewed in the Italian press.